 lower klamath river fishing report:

-The Klamath River will be open to salmon fishing this year!
-Come see what its like to catch a fresh silver bullet in the Lower Klamath!
+The Klamath River will be open to salmon and steelhead fishing this year!
+Come see what its like to catch a fresh silver bullet in the Lower Klamath with one of our experienced Klamath River fishing guides!
 Its a blast drifting for salmon and steelhead on ultra light tackle!
-Klamath River King salmon fishing trips will be $225 per person this year due to an increase in operating costs.
-Thank you!

 King salmon and steelhead fishing has its rush, and those who have enjoyed the experience on the Klamath River can testify to it.
 Perhaps it is the subtle flows of its pristine waters towards the Pacific Ocean, or the fierce struggle for freedom of the fish swimming here.
 Klamath River guided fishing trips have a way of turning into unforgettable adventures everyone should experience at least once in their lifetime.

 The river starts flowing from Oregon, above the lake with the same name, through Ewauna and Copco lakes, through the Iron Gate Reservoir and directly into the Pacific Ocean, covering nearly 200 miles in its path.